ExoPredicator: Learning Abstract Models of Dynamic Worlds for Robot Planning: Introduction

 Recent work on learning abstract world models (e.g., ~\citep{liang2024visualpredicator, athalye2024pixels}) assumes that the world changes only by direct, instantaneous actions.
 But in the real world, our actions are not instantaneous, and are only half the story: the external world has its own causal mechanisms, which unfold continuously in time concurrent with our own actions.
 For instance, consider boiling water (\Cref{fig:teaser}).
 After switching on a kettle, the water's temperature continuously rises independently of the agent's subsequent actions until it finally boils. \emph{A good abstract world model must therefore abstract not just the states, but also the temporal granularity:} decision-makers should know that switching on a kettle triggers another causal mechanism, which eventually results in boiling, without reasoning about the exact timecourse of the water's temperature (i.e., a robot could chop vegetables while waiting for the water to boil).
 Such abstraction is conceptually separate from options/skills/high-level actions, which abstract the timecourse of one's own actions, but do not abstract the timecourse of external causal processes in the outside world.

-The standard planning representation used for decades, PDDL, also fails to capture this: it only models the effects of one's own actions, and treats each action as instantaneous.
+The standard planning representation used for decades, PDDL, also fails to capture this: classical PDDL treats actions as instantaneous; while PDDL~2.1\citep{fox2003pddl2} adds durative actions, it still does not explicitly model autonomous exogenous processes without extensions such as PDDL+\citep{fox2002pddl+}.
 Learning a symbolic PDDL planning model \citep{silver2023predicate, liang2024visualpredicator} combinatorially explodes with respect to temporal granularity.
 Vision-language models (VLMs) and vision-language-action models \citep{team2023gemini, black2410pi0} could in principle reason about external causal mechanisms, but generalize poorly to novel situations, particularly when reasoning about temporal physical constraints.

 To address these challenges, we introduce a framework for learning world models that abstract both the state space, and the timecourse of causal processes.
 We contribute the following: (1) A symbolic yet learnable representation of abstract world models for environments with temporal dynamics and external causal processes.
 (2) A state abstraction learner that leverages the commonsense knowledge of foundation models.
 (3) An efficient Bayesian inference method for learning the parameters and structures of these causal models.
 (4) A fast planner for reasoning with the proposed representation.